vinaygoel/ars-workshop/README.md

 Start a notebook instance by running:
 ```
-/ars-workshop/bin/start-jupyter-notebook.sh
+cd /ars-workshop/notebooks/ && /ars-workshop/bin/start-jupyter-notebook.sh
 ```
 Enter the Jupyter notebook URL returned by the command in your browser.
-In the dashboard, navigate to the `/ars-workshop/notebooks/` folder and open the `WAT-Analysis.ipynb` notebook.
-The WAT datasets will be available under `/ars-data/derivatives/wat`
+In the dashboard, open the `WAT-Analysis.ipynb` notebook.
+Your WAT datasets will be available under `/ars-data/derivatives/wat`.
+After working through the notebook, you can type Ctrl-c on the command line to stop the notebook server.

-When you're done with the exercises, type in `exit` in the terminal to quit the container.
-All your datasets and results will be available under the `ars-data` folder.
+When you're done with all the exercises, type in `exit` in the terminal to quit the ARS container.